Pure non-Markovian evolutions: Pure non-Markovian evolutions

-We conclude that NNM evolutions can be simulated via a {Markovian pre-processing} (physically represented by Eq. (\ref{E1})) followed by the action of the corresponding PNM core (physically represented by Eq. (\ref{E22})):
+We conclude that NNM evolutions can be simulated via a {Markovian pre-processing} (physically represented by Eq.~(\ref{E1})) followed by the action of the corresponding PNM core (physically represented by Eq.~(\ref{E22})):

-This decomposition is summarized in Fig. \ref{resume}.
-Naturally, a different Markovian pre-processing with the same PNM core $\overline{\mathbf{\Lambda}}$ provides a different NNM evolution.
-For instance, if $\{\Gamma_t\}_{t\in[0,T^\Gamma]}$ is a CP-divisible continuous family of maps, we obtain the NNM evolution $\mathbf{\Gamma}$ defined by

-where in general $T^\Gamma\neq T^\Lambda$.
-We can summarize the proven relations between NNM and PNM evolutions as follows: \begin{proposition} Any NNM evolution can be written as a Markovian pre-processing of a PNM evolution.
+This decomposition is depicted in Fig. \ref{resume}.
+Naturally, different Markovian pre-processings of the same PNM core provide different NNM evolutions.
+We summarize the proven relations between NNM and PNM evolutions as follows: \begin{proposition} Any NNM evolution can be written as a Markovian pre-processing of a PNM evolution.
 Any PNM evolution defines a class of NNM evolutions given by all its possible Markovian pre-processings. \end{proposition}

-We conclude this section by discussing the non-Markovian effects of $\mathbf\Lambda$ and $\overline{\mathbf{\Lambda}}$, where $\overline{\mathbf{\Lambda}}$ is the PNM core of ${\mathbf{\Lambda}}$.
+We conclude this section by discussing the non-Markovian effects of NNM evolutions $\mL$ and their corresponding PNM cores $\omL$.
 Differently from before, consider both evolutions acting from the initial time.
-Any intermediate map of $\mL$ taking place later than $\TL$ is also present during the dynamics of $\omL$: the intermediate map of $\mL$ during $[s,t]$ is the same intermediate map of $\omL$ during $[s-T^\Lambda,t-T^\Lambda]$, namely $V_{t,s}=\overline V_{t-T^\Lambda,s-T^\Lambda}$.
-More importantly, the two evolutions have the same non-CPTP intermediate maps.
-It follows that the nature of the non-Markovian effects observable with $\mL$ can be observed also with the $\omL$, where in the latter case these effects are amplified.
-Indeed, the states evolved by $\mathbf\Lambda$ receive a damped version of the non-Markovian effects obtainable with $\overline{\mathbf{\Lambda}}$, where the total damping is represented by $\Lambda_{T^\Lambda}$, namely the Markovian pre-processing.
-Later, we show more precisely how this damping acts on information backflows (Section \ref{tracedistance}) and non-Markovianity measures (Section \ref{measures}).
+Any intermediate map of $\mL$ taking place later than $\TL$ is also present in the dynamics of $\omL$: the intermediate map of $\mL$ during $[s,t]$ is the same intermediate map of $\omL$ during $[s-T^\Lambda,t-T^\Lambda]$, namely $V_{t,s}=\overline V_{t-T^\Lambda,s-T^\Lambda}$.
+Hence, the two evolutions have the same non-CPTP intermediate maps.
+It follows that the non-Markovian effects observable with $\mL$ can also be observed with $\omL$.
+Nonetheless, the states evolved by $\mathbf\Lambda$ receive a mitigated version of the non-Markovian effects induced by $\overline{\mathbf{\Lambda}}$, where the total attenuation is represented by $\Lambda_{T^\Lambda}$.
+Later, we show more precisely how this damping acts on information backflows (Section~\ref{tracedistance}) and non-Markovianity measures (Section~\ref{measures}).